 The core of the British collection is the published editions of primary sources, covering British history from the 5th century onwards.
 This is supplemented by bibliographies, guides to sources, historiography and periodicals.

-Organisation of the collection
+Organisation of the Collection

 The items are classified with the letter B (BB for oversized material) and subdivided as follows:

 - Bibliographies and a comprehensive range of guides to historical sources covering English libraries and repositories.
-The bibliographies cover both broad and specific subjects; see also our electronic resources for online bibliographies.
+The bibliographies cover both broad and specific subjects; see also our online resources for online bibliographies.
 (Classmark: B.0)

 - Historiography, including biographies of leading British historians (Classmark: B.09)